 Each year brings with it new web design trends, and in our very online times it seems that trends move faster than ever before.
-While certain classic elements will always be in style, there is so much to get distracted by on the internet that you need to stay fresh and up to date if you want your website or online portfolio to grab and hold people's attention.
+While certain classic elements will always be in style, there is so much to get distracted by on the internet that you need to stay fresh and up to date if you want your web design portfolio to grab and hold people’s attention.

 According to one study of 10,000 people from ad-tech company DoubleVerify, our online content consumption has doubled in 2020.
 This incredible jump in our time spent online means that high quality web design is more important than ever, since it can make for a much more enjoyable online experience.
 It can also help set your website apart in a sea of competitors.

 If you’re ready to give your website a refresh (or build a new one) for 2021, check out these trends and consider which ones might help take your website to the next level.
 While trends aren’t meant to be blindly followed, picking and choosing the elements that speak to you and to your target consumer is a great way to grow your business and get more eyes on your website.